-ACS offers a variety of services for all DoD ID card holders and overseas several beneficial programs including Family Members with Special Needs (EFMP), Family Advocacy Program, Military and Family Life Counseling (MFLC) Program, the Loan Closet, and much more.
-Please contact ACS for more information regarding their services at CIV 0611-143-541-9000 or
+ACS offers a variety of services and beneficial programs for all Army families: Exceptional Family Member Program (EFMP), Family Advocacy Program (FAP), Military and Family Life Counseling (MFLC) Program, the Leanding Closet, and much more.
+Please contact ACS for more information regarding their services at CIV 0611-143-541-9000 or DSN 541-9000.

-DSN 541-9000.